11 High-Paying Jobs You Can Get with a Liberal Arts Degree

 5. Translator

 Translators render information from one language to another in written form.
-They can work in a variety of industries—such as business, technology, and publishing—thanks to the needs that many different companies have when it comes to communicating with clients in other countries.
+They can work in a variety of industries—such as business, technology, and publishing—thanks to the needs that many different companies have when communicating with clients in other countries.

 Related liberal arts subjects: Foreign languages, English, communication studies, creative writing